QuiltMC/developer-wiki/wiki/misc/codecs/en.md

 As shown in the comments above, the type of the input and a generic parameter on `ops` must match.
 This is because the `ops` needs to know about how the `input` functions.
 In this example, we use `com.mojang.serialization.JsonOps.INSTANCE`, which operates on json elements from `gson`.
-We then pass in a `JsonPrimative` with a value of `true` for this example.
+We then pass in a `JsonPrimitive` with a value of `true` for this example.

 Finally, the `com.mojang.serialization.DataResult<Pair<A, T>>` type allows us to encode more information than just the result.
 First off, the `A` type is the output of the `Codec`, which is `Boolean` in this case, and the `T` is the same as the input.